GenomeImmunobiology/Sakashita_et_al_2020/README.md

 # Sakashita _et al._,  2020, NSMB manuscript scripts

+# About
+This repository contains scripts and codes to generate the non-overlapping TE and reference gene annotation file of mouse genome in Sakashita _et al._,  2020, NSMB manuscript.

 # Files
 ## prep_non_overlapping_TE_refgene_annotation.sh
-This file is used to generate a non-overlapping TE and reference gene annotation file of the mouse reference genome GRCm38.
+This file is used to generate the non-overlapping TE and reference gene annotation file of the mouse reference genome GRCm38.

 ## remove_low_SW_score.py
 This file was used with in 'prep_non_overlapping_TE_refgene_annotation.sh'